Actindo-AG/Documentation/PIM/UserInterface/03g_VariantSets.md

 - [EDIT]
     Click this button to edit the selected variant set.
 This button is only displayed if a single checkbox in the list of variant sets is selected.
 Alternatively, you can click directly a row in the list to edit a variant set.
 The *Edit variant set* view is displayed.
+    For detailed information, see [Edit a variant set](../Integration/02_ManageVariantSets.md#edit-a-variant-set).

 - [DELETE]
     Click this button to delete the selected variant sets.
+A variant set can only be deleted if no dependencies are existing.
+Otherwise, an error message is displayed.
 This button is only displayed if the checkbox of at least one variant set is selected.

-[comment]: <> (deletion only possible if no changeable attribute is assigned to the variant set -> is that right or a Bug?)

 The list displays all variant sets.
+Depending on the settings, the displayed columns may vary.
 All fields are read-only.
-Depending on the settings, the displayed columns may vary.

 - *Name*
     Variant set name.